gohugoio/hugo/content/content/types.md

 this, then each new piece of content you place into a section will automatically inherit the type.

-Alternatively you can set the type in the meta data under the key "type".
+Alternatively, you can set the type in the meta data under the key "`type`".

 ## Creating new content of a specific type